74 F

 Breaking NewsMilitary Helicopter Collides with Passenger Jet Over Washington, D.C., Killing 67

 Washington, D.C., Feb.
-1, 2025 — A U.S. Army Black Hawk helicopter conducting a government continuity drill collided midair with a commercial passenger jet over the Potomac River late Friday night, killing all 67 people on board both aircraft, according to federal and military officials.
+1, 2025 — A U.S. Army Black Hawk helicopter and a commercial passenger jet collided midair over the Potomac River late Friday night, killing all 67 people aboard both aircraft, officials said.

 Check out our other content